open5e/open5e/source/monsters/tome-of-beasts/V/voidling.rst

 **1/day each:** *phantasmal force*, :ref:`srd:reverse-gravity`

-**Natural Invisibility.** A voidling in complete darkness is considered invisible to creatures that rely on normal vision or darkvision.
+**Natural Invisibility.** A voidling in complete darkness is considered :ref:`srd:invisible` to creatures that rely on normal vision or darkvision.

 Actions